B-Rank: A top N Recommendation Algorithm: INTRODUCTION

 The evaluation of recommender systems is difficult \cite{HeKo04}.
 There are several reasons for this: a) an algorithm may perform well on a particular data set but fails on others, b) in the past, evaluations focused on predictive accuracy of withheld ratings.
 Novelty and diversity were mostly ignored.
 These two factors play a pivotal role from a user point of view \cite{NeRiKo06}. c) there is still no common framework in the community, defining a set of evaluation metrics.
 Such a framework would be particular useful, when comparing different techniques based on different data sets.

-In this paper I propose B-Rank, a novel top $N$ recommendation algorithm.
+In this paper B-Rank, a novel top $N$ recommendation algorithm, is presented.
 B-Rank is based on a markov chain model \cite{kemeny1} on hypergraphs \cite{DiMa}.
 The algorithm produces high precision and recall performance, maintaining high diversity between different recommendation lists at the same time.
 B-Rank is parameter free, which is very attractive from an implementation point of view.
 The performance is measured on two complementary data sets - movielens and jester.
-I compare B-Rank to ZLZ-II \cite{ZhLuZh09,ZhKuLiMe09}, which is known to be superior to ordinary collaborative filtering methods in the investigated setup.
+B-Rank is compared to collaborative filtering method and ZLZ-II \cite{ZhLuZh09,ZhKuLiMe09}, which is known to be superior to ordinary recommendation algorithms the investigated setup.
 GRank \cite{ZhKuLiMe09}, a global ranking method, serves as a base benchmark.

-\section{Methods}
+The paper is organized as follows.
+Sec.(\ref{sec:meth}) outlines all methods, test procedures and data set descriptions used in the paper.
+Sec.(\ref{sect:results}) contains the main results: numerical performance evaluations for all methods and corresponding comparisons as well.
+Furthermore, results on computational complexity reduction and an efficient update algorithm are presented.
+Sec.(\ref{sect:disc}) contains a discussion of the results and in Sec.(\ref{sect:sum}) a summary and outline for future are given.
+Additional remarks and explanations on B-Rank are presented in Sec.\ref{sect:addmat}.

+\section{METHODS}

 User ratings are stored in a matrix $V(O \times U)$. $O$ denotes the number of objects and $U$ is the number of users. $v_{\alpha i} \in V$ corresponds to user $i$'s rating to object $\alpha$.
 Throughout this paper objects are labeled by Greek letters, whereas people are identified by Latin letters.